ebeneliason/easy-pattern/README.md

 ### `isDirty()`

 Indicates whether the pattern needs to be redrawn based on a change in the phase values since the last time `apply` was called.
-Note that `isDirty` will only return true _once_ when new phase values get computed.
-If you need to check it multiple times per frame, such as when applying the same pattern to multiple sprites, you'd need to cache it so all sprites can know whether a redraw is required.
+In practice, this means you can check to see if the pattern is dirty in `update` and call `markDirty()` on your sprite to ensure `draw` gets called that frame.
+This will work no matter how many sprites use the same pattern for drawing.

 #### Returns